New Composting and Recycling Legislation: What You Need to Know

 To fully take advantage of the numerous environmental and economic advantages that plant-based products can bring, our country’s waste management system must undergo a huge makeover.
 The world produces over 380 million tons of plastic each year, and only 5 – 9% of plastic is recycled.
 And according to the Environmental Protection Agency (EPA), of the 267.8 million tons of municipal solid waste generated by Americans in 2017, only 94.2 million tons were recycled or composted.

-To help combat this issue, new legislation has been introduced in the United States Senate that would help improve recycling and composting capabilities in communities across the country, particularly those that are currently underserved, and provide more Americans the opportunity to both protect the environment and contribute to the economy.
+To help combat this issue, new legislation has been introduced in Congress that would help improve recycling and composting capabilities in communities across the country, particularly those that are currently underserved, and provide more Americans the opportunity to both protect the environment and contribute to the economy.

 Recycling Infrastructure and Accessibility Act